Paul Lee (basketball): College

 After his high school career ended, Lee accounts that no university team gave him an invitation to play for their team.
-He would receive an endorsement from the father of his San Sebastian teammate Raphy Reyes to play for the University of the East.
+He would receive an endorsement from the father of his San Sebastian teammate Raphy Reyes to play for the University of the East (UE).

-In 2007, he was recruited by then coach Dindo Pumaren of the University of the East, which at that time had formidable backcourt players like Raphy Reyes, Paul Zamar, James Martinez and Marcy Arellano.
+Lee would make the team after impressing then-coach Dindo Pumaren, which at that time had formidable backcourt players like Raffy Reyes, Paul Zamar, James Martinez and Marcy Arellano.
+He decided to spend a year in UE's Team B. In 2007, he rejoined the main roster.
 His role during that time was with the second squad.
-He was known as the 6th man, the main replacement for then King Warrior Marcy Arellano.
-In 2009, his game flourished when Lawrence Chongson took over to coach the team.
-Chongson later became his adviser, and currently an agent, until his death in 2021.
+He was known as the 6th man, the main guard off the bench.